getodk/docs/contributing.rst

   - adapt the commands to your environment
   - use the `Linux subsystem (Windows 10) <https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/>`_
   - use a `bash terminal emulator <https://www.howtogeek.com/howto/41382/how-to-use-linux-commands-in-windows-with-cygwin/>`_
+  - use command prompt

+    - If you see PowerShell instead of Command Prompt on the Power Users menu,It’s very easy to `switch back to showing the Command Prompt on the Power Users menu <https://www.howtogeek.com/301885/how-to-put-the-command-prompt-back-on-the-windowsx-power-users-menu/>`_

   Contributions to this guide with explanations and help for Windows users is greatly appreciated.